Heat (1995)

 Wiki.

-Heat is a 1995 American crime film written and directed by Michael Mann.
+Heat is a 1995 American epic crime film written and directed by Michael Mann.
 It features an ensemble cast led by Al Pacino and Robert De Niro, with Tom Sizemore, Jon Voight and Val Kilmer in supporting roles.
-The film follows the conflict between an Los Angeles Police Department detective, played by Pacino, and a career thief, played by De Niro, while also depicting its effect on their professional relationships and personal lives.
+The film follows the conflict between a Los Angeles Police Department detective, played by Pacino, and a career thief, played by De Niro, while also depicting its effect on their professional relationships and personal lives.

 Mann wrote the original script for Heat in 1979, basing it on Chicago police officer Chuck Adamson's pursuit of criminal Neil McCauley, after whom De Niro's character is named.
 The script was first used for a television pilot developed by Mann, which became the 1989 television film L.A.
 Takedown after the pilot did not receive a series order.
 In 1994, Mann revisited the script to turn it into a feature film, co-producing the project with Art Linson.
 The film marks De Niro and Pacino's first on-screen appearance together following a period of acclaimed performances from both.
 Due to their esteemed reputations, promotion centered on their involvement.